 Find a New Primary Care Provider

 View All Locations

 Discover classes, events, tours, and groups that fit your interests.

-Home > Be Healthy > Health Library > Hodgkin's Lymphoma
+Home > Be Healthy > Health Library > Hodgkin Lymphoma

-Like other cancers, Hodgkin's can spread (metastasize) to other parts of the body.
-To find out how severe your cancer is, your doctor will classify it by stage and grade.
+Like other cancers, Hodgkin can spread (metastasize) to other parts of the body.
+To find out how severe your cancer is, your doctor will classify it by type and stage.

-Hodgkin's is a very curable cancer compared to other cancers.
-But treatment success depends on your gender, the type of Hodgkin's you have, its stage, and your age when you are diagnosed.
+Hodgkin is a very curable cancer compared to other cancers.
+But treatment success depends on your gender, the type of Hodgkin you have, its stage, and your age when you are diagnosed.

 Your doctor will ask you about your and your family's medical history and will do a physical exam.
 You may also get:

 Treatment for Hodgkin lymphoma depends on what type of lymphoma you have, the stage of the cancer, and other things, such as your overall health.
 Treatment options may include:

 This is the main treatment.
 These medicines kill fast-growing cells, including cancer cells and some normal cells.